 3. Relate to Real-World Applications

 Connect the concepts to real-world applications.
 This will make the material more engaging and help you remember it better.
 Think about how physical and chemical properties are used in cooking, medicine, engineering, and other fields.
-For example, the density of different liquids is crucial in creating layered cocktails, while the reactivity of different metals is essential in designing batteries.
+As an example, the density of different liquids is crucial in creating layered cocktails, while the reactivity of different metals is essential in designing batteries.

 4. Understand the Limitations